Corporate Governance Report

 The role of the Board

-The Board is primarily responsible for promoting the long-term success of the Group and is collectively accountable to shareholders for its proper management.
+The Board is primarily responsible for the overall conduct of the Group’s business and for promoting the long-term success of the Group.
+The Board is collectively accountable to shareholders for the Group’s proper management.
 The Board must balance this responsibility with ensuring that the Directors have regard for key stakeholders and that there is sufficient time, information and understanding to properly take into account those stakeholders’ interests when making decisions and considering their long-term implications.
-The Board recognises that effective engagement with key stakeholders, including employees, customers, shareholders, the community, banks and finance providers and suppliers, is a core component of long-term sustainability and success.
-Stakeholder Engagement information is set out within the Annual Report.
+The Board recognises that effective engagement with key stakeholders, including employees, customers, shareholders, the community, bank finance providers and suppliers, is a core component of long-term sustainability and success.
+Stakeholder Engagement information is set out on pages 55 to 58 of the 2025 Annual Report.
 The Directors consider, both individually and collectively, that they have taken the factors, set out in s172(1)(a) to (f) of the Companies Act 2006, into account when exercising their duty to promote the success of the Group and of the Company during the year.
-The Board’s Section 172(1) Statement is within the Annual Report for the year ended 30 June 2022 and it includes examples of how those matters have been considered in significant decisions of the Board.
+The Board’s Section 172(1) Statement is on pages 50 to 54 of the 2025 Annual Report and it includes examples of how those matters have been considered in significant decisions of the Board.

 Purpose, vision, strategy, values and culture

-The Board leads and establishes the Group’s purpose, vision, strategy and values and ensures that they are being carried out in practice across the business.
+The Board establishes the Group’s purpose, vision, strategy and values and ensures their implementation across the business.
 The Board provides leadership across the Group and applies a governance framework to ensure that this is delivered effectively with appropriate control mechanisms.

 Board Composition and Division of Responsibilities